 Jerry helps you bundle home and auto for less in just minutes.

-Safeco has a network of preferred repair shops.
-Work completed within this network comes with a repair guarantee, one of the few standout features Safeco offers claimants.
+Work completed within Safeco’s preferred repair network comes with a repair guarantee.
 You may use any licensed shop you choose, but the guarantee only applies to network repairs.
+Liberty Mutual has its own preferred network, and post-renewal claims will go through that system.

 For total losses, Safeco offers a settlement based on your car’s actual cash value (ACV).
-Original owners of vehicles less than one year old may be eligible for new vehicle replacement coverage instead, which pays for a comparable new vehicle rather than the depreciated value.
+Original owners of vehicles less than one year old may be eligible for new vehicle replacement coverage instead.

 See coverage options for your car.